Jumio/mobile-sdk-ios/README.md

 - [Get started](#get-started)
 - [Support](#support)

 # Release notes

 Applies to all products.

 #### Additions
-* iOS 11 support
+* Added full support for iOS 11

 # Basic Setup

 ## General Requirements
 The minimum requirements for the SDK are:
-- iOS 8.0 and higher
+- iOS 9.0 and higher
 - Internet connection

 The following architectures are supported in the SDK: